- Concept Manager Overview

 If you find yourself adding the same Concept Plants and Design Groups to multiple projects, we recommend setting up a project template and then adding your commonly used Design Groups to that template.
 You can then import them into a new project from that template.
 With templates, you only need to build your Concept Design Groups once, then import them – along with all plants they include – into the present project.
 You can also import individual Concept Plants into existing Design Groups.

-For further information on, and instructions for, importing Concept Plants and Design Groups from a template, see our Importing Concept Plants page.
+For further information on, and instructions for, importing Concept Plants and Design Groups from a template, see our Importing Concept Plants documentation.

 Templates and Why to Use Them